Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC in SSMs: Theory and computation

-\textbf{Remark 3: }The conditions underlying\textbf{\ }Theorem \ref{Thm1} are weaker than those considered in the ABC literature where either the asymptotic shape of the ABC posterior or the asymptotic behaviour of ABC point estimates, or both, is the focus; see, for example, Creel \textit{et al}.
-(2015), Frazier \textit{et al. }(2016) and Li and Fearnhead (2016).
-For instance, nothing about our conditions requires the summaries to satisfy a central limit theorem.\textbf{ }

-\textbf{Remark 4: }We have presented the conditions for consistency, and proven Theorem 1, for the specific setting which is the focus here, namely where both the true and auxiliary models are SSMs.
+\textbf{Remark 2: }We have presented the conditions for consistency, and proven Theorem 1, for the specific setting which is the focus here, namely where both the true and auxiliary models are SSMs.
 The sufficient conditions to ensure ${\mathbf{\eta}}({\mathbf{y}})=\widehat{{\mathbf{\beta}} }({\mathbf{y}})\xrightarrow{P}\mathbf{\beta}_{0},$ and, uniformly in $\mathbf{\phi}^{i}$, $\mathbf{\eta}(\mathbf{z(\phi}^{i} ))=\widehat{{\mathbf{\beta}}}(\mathbf{z(\phi}^{i}){\mathbf{)}} \xrightarrow{P}{\mathbf{b}}({\mathbf{\phi}}^{i}{\mathbf{)}}$ - \textbf{(A1)} to \textbf{(A5)} - are based on the\textbf{\ }conditions invoked by Douc and Moulines (2012) to establish consistency of the MLE in misspecified SSMs.
-Whilst these authors use simple examples to illustrate their theory, in our ABC setting, in which the true data generating process is, by the very nature of the exercise, a challenging one, verification of these conditions will not always be feasible.
-Similarly, it would appear to be infeasible to verify \textbf{(I3) }analytically under the remaining maintained assumptions in the typical case in which\ $\widehat{{\mathbf{\beta}}}(z(\mathbf{\phi})) $ is unavailable\textbf{\ }in closed form.\textbf{\ }Moreover, and in common to all simulation-based inference procedures, analytical verification of the injectivity condition in \textbf{(I2)} is infeasible as a general rule, and, hence, remains an open problem.
-Nevertheless, we do illustrate the verification of Assumptions\textbf{\ (A1) }to\textbf{\ (A5)} in one class of examples, and demonstrate numerically that Bayesian consistency is achieved in all three classes considered.
+Whilst these authors use simple examples to illustrate their theory, in our ABC setting, in which the true data generating process is, by the very nature of the exercise, a challenging one, {analytical} verification of these conditions is typically not possible.
+Similarly, it would appear to be infeasible to verify \textbf{(I3) }analytically under the remaining maintained assumptions in the {usual} case in which\ $\widehat{{\mathbf{\beta}} }(\mathbf{z}(\mathbf{\phi}))$ is unavailable in closed form.
+Moreover, and in common to all simulation-based inference procedures, analytical verification of the identification condition in \textbf{(I2)} is infeasible as a general rule, and, hence, remains an open problem.
+Nevertheless, in the {supplementary} {material} we demonstrate numerically the Bayesian consistency of the auxiliary likelihood-based ABC method in all three classes of SSM that we investigate therein.\footnote{We refer the interested reader to Lomdardi and Calzolari (2009) for discussion of the difficulties of verifying sufficient conditions for the asymptotic properties of indirect inference methods in general, as well as in more specific, contexts.}